gol3tron/gol3tron.github.io/_posts/2022-03-08-Building-Av-Web-App-p1.md

 6. Other simple calculators (pressure/density altitude, true airspeed/equivalent airspeed, top of climb/descent, crosswind component)

 Ultimately, I'm not a graphic designer, so the visualizations may be limited or require some kind of plugin situation.
 I will have to figure that one out...
 Fortunately, the actual calculation part is straightforward and I plan to share all calculations/code/other materials as I create them!

+Bonus for me as this project requires learning some web development.
+At this point, most likely that will require a separate site (since github only allows static pages) and probably something hacked together with [flask](https://flask.palletsprojects.com/en/2.0.x/) (or even a simple [jupyter notebook](https://jupyter.org/)) for starters.

 Stay tuned...